This is a guest post by Ant, one half of Positive World Travel.

 Face Your Fears

 Doing activities that one or both of you have a fear of can bring you together and bond you.
 Sharing a fear and overcoming it will definitely bring the spark back and a sense of achievement for you both.

 Elise has a small fear of heights, and she has regularly pushed herself to confront this fear over the past 18 months.
 She has jumped out of planes and jumped off cliffs into fast-flowing rivers.
 Each time she faces this fear I get so proud of her and it deepens my love for her.

 Supporting your partner and giving them the encouragement they need to face their fears or overcoming them together is an instant bonding moment shared between the two of you and only strengthens your relationship.

-It has to be noted that sex is an important part of every relationship and when you’re not having any, you are bound to be fighting more.
-Traveling in dirty environments and staying in shared accommodation can be a dampener to any sexual relations.
-Finding time for a romp when there are train schedules to work out, long and sweaty bus rides to take or a day battling annoying touts can be difficult.
+It has to be noted that sex is an important part of every relationship, and when you’re not having any, you‘re bound to be fighting more.
+Traveling in dirty environments and staying in shared accommodation can be a dampener to sexual relations.
+Finding time for a romp when there are train schedules to work out, long and sweaty bus rides to take, or a day battling annoying touts can be difficult.

 Even couples that have been together for years and years all need to take time out every now and again to make sure the spark is still there.
 The most important tip is to work out what works for you as a couple.
-What is your dynamic and interests?
-Elise and I always make sure we not only have time for long term travel and all that it entails but also for making our relationship work on the road and keeping the spark alive.
+Elise and I always make sure we not only have time for long-term travel and all that entails, but also for making our relationship work on the road and keeping the spark alive.

 Ant is one half of the dynamic duo at Positive World Travel.
 Both are writing about their experiences and thoughts on what long-term travel is like as a couple.
 You can also follow them on Facebook for more of their travel updates.